- A little about us

 Since forming in August 2014, we have TNR’d over 1,500 feral cats and we have rescued, tamed and found loving forever homes for over 2,000 cats and kittens.
 We have provided veterinary treatment for many more and we have rehomed a number of domestic cats who have been surrendered to us by their humans for a variety of reasons.
 Our partner vets tell us they have seen a dramatic reduction in the number of homeless cats and unwanted kittens since we started our work.

 We run cat welfare awareness events in various pet stores across Dublin.
 We also run regular low cost microchipping days as part of our responsible pet ownership initiative, educational outreach projects, and we are active advocates on behalf of cat welfare in Ireland.
-In addition, we provide help, advice, and support about cats to many people via our Facebook page and website.
+Visitors are welcome to come to talk with us about any aspect of cat welfare.
+Visitors are also welcome to book a slot to spend time in the company of some of our rescued cats.
+In addition, we provide help, advice, and support about cats to many people via our social media platforms and our website.

 We rely on public donations and our own fundraising efforts to fund our rescue and educational work.
 We are grateful to the Department of Agriculture, Food and the Marine for the Animal Welfare Grant of €5,175 we received in December 2022.

 We are a member of The Wheel and are working towards our Investing in Volunteers Quality Standard.
-We are members of the Association of Dogs and Cats Homes.
+We are a member of the Association of Dogs and Cats Homes.

 We successfully applied for charitable status with the Charities Regulatory Authority in 2016 (our registered charity number is 20105297) and we received our tax exemption number (CHY 21973) from Revenue in 2017.

-We hope you will help us by adopting, volunteering and/or donating!
+We hope you will help us by fostering, adopting, volunteering and/or donating!